 If a councillor engages in conduct that is against a behavioural standard of the code of conduct during a meeting, that is known as unsuitable meeting conduct.
 The chairperson should deal with this immediately, by following the meeting procedures.
 Sometimes this may mean the chairperson has to make a negative ruling on the councillor or order some form of discipline against the councillor as a response.
-The chairperson has the power to do this and should exercise it if councillors are displaying unsuitable meeting conduct by not following the standards in the code of conduct.
+The chairperson has the power to do this and should exercise it if councillors are displaying unsuitable meeting conduct.

 A councillor may voice their opinion but they must respect the other councillors and when a councillor does not heed the mayor’s requests and warning and continues to engage in unsuitable meeting conduct the councillor can be ordered to leave the meeting for the remainder of the meeting.

 There are a number of forms of ‘inappropriate conduct’ under the code of conduct.
-As one example that can occur in meetings, if the chairperson orders a councillor to leave a meeting and they refuse, this is could be classed as inappropriate conduct, subject to the councillors voting that it is at the next meeting of council as per the meeting procedures and investigation policy.
-Another example is if a councillor repeats unsuitable meeting conduct and is given orders by a chairperson three times in one year for unsuitable meeting conduct.
+For example, if the chairperson orders a councillor to leave a meeting and they refuse, this is could be classed as inappropriate conduct.
+It is dealt with at the next council meeting where the other councillors will determine if it is inappropriate conduct as per the meeting procedures and investigation policy.
+Another example is if a councillor repeats unsuitable meeting conduct and is given orders by a chairperson three times in one year this becomes unsuitable meeting conduct.